 Use the time when they are young to educate yourself

-So there we have it, a few humble tips from me that can insha’allah help Mamas with young kiddos get started on the right foot.
+So there we have it, a few humble tips from me that can in sha Allah help Mamas with young kids get started on the right foot.
 I struggled A LOT with this when we first began homeschooling (you can read more about that HERE) so I know how it feels to feel a little lost or feel because things haven’t changed much maybe its because you aren’t doing enough.
 But it really is enough, even though the interest in the sensory bin may only last a few seconds.
-And a reminder for myself first and foremost, that it’s easy for someone us to become complacent in putting in the effort, that we forget that ultimately it is Allah Azawajal who guides, not us.
-So let us be conscious of this as much as we can, and not neglect making du’a for them.